V/H/S/Halloween: "Ut Supra Sic Infra"

 An abandoned mansion in Madrid, allegedly home to a famous Italian medium in the past, is the scene of a bizarre mass murder during a Halloween party, in which all of the victims' eyeballs were removed and are nowhere to be found.
-Enric, the only survivor, is questioned by police.
+Enric, the only survivor, is questioned by the police.
 The questioning is intercut with film of the party Enric attended.
 The film shows Enric and several of his friends entering the house and coming across an unconnected telephone in the center of the room, the walls covered in occult phrases and hieroglyphs.
 Enric discovers writing on the wall which says "Ut Supra Sic Infra" ("As Above, So Below") and reads it out loud three times.
-The phone rings and Enric answers it.
+The phone rings, and Enric answers it.
 He begins to convulse as the feed cuts out.

 The investigators take Enric back to the house for a crime reconstruction.
 He is reluctant to re-enter the room, but the psychiatrist attending tells him that it is all in his head.
 They enter the cupola and Enric repeats the phrase, causing the phone to ring again.
 A police officer picks up the phone and hears nothing, but Enric once again convulses, possessed by some unknown force, then vomits the eyeballs of his friends before sending everyone in the room towards the ceiling, where they land on a pentagram.
 Enric enters through a door on ground level and comes out of a door above, walking upside down on the ceiling.
 Enric then proceeds to pull everyone's eyeballs out of their heads before disappearing and returning gravity to normal, dropping their bodies back onto the floor as the footage ends.

 "Diet Phantasma" — Second interlude

 A young woman, Subject 40, is next.
 She takes a sip of her Diet Phantasma and claims that it smells awful, but tastes good.
 When instructed to drink the whole can, the poltergeist inside causes the subject's hands to break and twist before she vomits a black substance onto the table.
-Subject 40, now possessed, is able to see through the observation mirror, which she uses to interact with the scientists.
-The observers hit a button which causes the poltergeist to be sucked out of the subject and into a tube.
+Subject 40, now possessed, can see through the observation mirror, which she uses to interact with the scientists.
+The observers hit a button that causes the poltergeist to be sucked out of the subject and into a tube.
 She survives, but is taken away and burned alive with a flamethrower.